How to prepare your dog for back-to-school time

 Keep calm around your pet

-Make sure: You return home in the same way even if you’re excited to see them so that they think it’s just a normal part of their new routine.
+Remember: You’ll need to return home in the same, calm manner – even though you’re excited to see them – so your dog thinks it’s a normal part of their new routine.

 With patience and some creativity, everyone can and will survive this tough yearly adjustment period.
-Share any of your back-to-school hacks or top tips with other owners on our Facebook or Twitter page.
+Please share your back-to-school hacks or top tips with other pet parents via Facebook or Instagram!

 Need help with a stressed pet?